liuxinyu95/AlgoXY/README.md

 2023/05

 This book introduces about elementary algorithms and data structure.
-It includes side-by-side comparison about purely functional realization and their imperative counterpart.
+It includes side-by-side comparison about purely functional realization and their imperative counterpart, with 119 exercises and answers.

 <img src="https://user-images.githubusercontent.com/332938/95418499-442e4b00-096a-11eb-81b9-496020aa5f10.jpg" width="400">